...'sexy' and 'well informed'

 He has written extensively on dance and and music and in 1997 was awarded the Chris de Marigny Dance Writers Award, and was a regular contributor to Dance Now.
 He is the biographer of two of the leading figures in 20th century art, Oscar winning composer Sir Malcolm Arnold and the founding father of British contemporary dance Sir Robert Cohan with whom he has worked closely for the last 10 years.

 Paul founded the 'Malcolm Arnold Society' and is the leading authority on his music.
 His book ‘The Life and Music of Sir Malcolm Arnold: The Brilliant and the Dark’, formed the basis for Tony Palmer's film "Towards the Unknown Region: Sir Malcolm Arnold - a Story of Survival", commissioned by The South Bank Show.

-Paul is currently working on a collected edition of his writings on British ballet music, which his publisher, Dance Books, is very keen for him to finish (watch this space) !!
+Paul is currently working on a revised edition of his Sir Malcolm Arnold biography as well as a collected edition of his writings on British ballet music, which his publisher, Dance Books, is very keen for him to finish (watch this space) !!